Worm Bin Calculator

 What can I put in a worm bin?

-Fruit and vegetable scraps, coffee grounds, tea bags, crushed eggshells, shredded paper, cardboard, and aged leaves.
-Avoid meat, dairy, oily foods, and citrus in large quantities.
-Shredded paper and cardboard are essential as bedding — they provide carbon and absorb moisture.
+Fruit and vegetable scraps, coffee grounds, tea bags, crushed eggshells, shredded paper, cardboard, and aged leaves all work well.
+Skip meat, dairy, oily foods, and citrus in any real quantity.
+Shredded paper and cardboard aren't optional, either — they're the bedding that supplies carbon and soaks up excess moisture.